caleb1duane2/Custom-File-Browser-for-Maya-HDA-Compatible-/README.md

 ### INFO

-For more information on my process in developing this tool, check out my artstation post: https://www.artstation.com/caleb1duane2
+For more information on the process of developing this tool, check out my artstation post: https://www.artstation.com/caleb1duane2

 ### STARTUP
 To use this plugin make sure both scripts are in your Maya scripts directory.
 Example path: C:\Users\Caleb\Documents\maya\2020\scripts